 What to expect in your initial consultation

-- Talk about the scope of your research question or mediated search
+- Discuss the scope of your research question or mediated search

-- Discuss alignment of intended type of review with research question
+- Align the type of review with research question

-- Overall project timeline for creating search iterations, translating across databases, and time to do review, analysis, and manuscript writing
+- Create a timeline for creating search iterations, translating across databases, and completion of the project

 - Co-authorship or acknowledgement agreement